 While I may consider purchasing the Snowball, I would definitely not even bother with the Nessie.
 The idea was good, but the complaints really dissuaded me from even giving it a try.
 It’s too hit and miss and becomes too much of a gamble for me.

 The Snowball is a good option just starting out, but I would recommend the Yeti over it.
 A few different people in reviews said if you were thinking about the Snowball, just save your money and purchase the Yeti instead because it’s an immense upgrade for not that much more.
-The sound quality, build, features, and flexibility are all light years better, and it’s the best USB microphone on the market in my mind.
-It is the all in one solution and I highly recommend it.
+The sound quality, build, features and flexibility are all light years better, and it’s the best USB microphone on the market in my mind.
+It is an all-in-one solution and I highly recommend it.
 Interested in learning exactly why?
-Check out my in depth and informative:
+Check out my in-depth and informative: